RikkaApps/websites/appops/guide/technical/system_behaviors.md

 #### Why "unable to confirm" shows in "Delegated Device Admin mode"?<br>Why backup is limited in "Delegated Device Admin mode"?

 The "Delegated Device Admin mode" relies on the admin app which has been set as `profile owner` or `device owner`.
-The admin app only has the ability write but not to read runtime permissions (in fact, write is already a workaround).
-Therefore, it is impossible to accurately obtain the settings.
-For example, in Android 10 and above, for "ignore", you need to know whether the runtime permission is allowed to distinguish whether it is really "ignore".
+The admin app can only "set" runtime permissions, not "read" (in fact, even "set" must be achieved through a workaround method).

+Therefore, it is impossible obtain the real settings.
+For example, in Android 10 and above, for "ignore", you have to know whether the runtime permission is allowed to distinguish whether it is the really "ignore".

 #### Why is the backup created before v5.0.0 no longer supported?

-The backup of App Ops prior to v5.0.0 only contains the settings of appops.
+The backup created by App Ops before to v5.0.0 only contains the settings of appops.
 Starting from Android 10, only the appops setting does not reflect the real situation.
 Even in a low version system, some necessary information is missing from the backup of the old version, which may cause wrong results.